emissary-ingress/emissary/reference/edgectl-download.md

 ```

 2. Or, download the binary file [here](https://metriton.datawire.io/downloads/linux/edgectl)
-3. Make it executable with the command `chmod a+x ~/Downloads/edgectl`
-4. Move the file to somewhere in your shell PATH.
+3. Move the file to somewhere in your shell PATH.
-5. Return to the [Quick Start Guide](/user-guide/install) to finish the
+4. Return to the [Quick Start Guide](/user-guide/install) to finish the
    `edgectl` install process.

 ## Windows